PavleMojasevic/Microservices-DeliveryApp/README.md

 # Microservices-DeliveryApp

-This is .NET-Angular application for food delivery from one restorant.
+This is .NET-Angular application for food delivery from one restaurant.
 It contains Angular client app and .NET server side.

 Server side is devided into three projects: APIGateway, UserService and ProductService.